ClementNerma/Rave/docs/books/hybrid.md

 println!(ptr.name); // Prints: "John"
 ```

-How could this code work?
+It works, despite the fact `ptr` contains a constant reference.
+How could this work?

 Well, the object `ptr` targets is not defined as constant, even if the reference we assign to the pointer is.
 So, if we get a reference to this object, we can modify its value.
 This is why having a constant pointer does not mean having a constant referred.
 Be aware of this!

 ## Packages